The Road to Olney – The Cowper & Newton Story @ 250

 Moving day into Orchard side for William Cowper & Mrs & Miss Unwin finally arrived.
 It had been seven months previously that the Rev Morley Unwin’s sudden death had triggered house hunting in Olney; and five months since they moved into temporary accommodation with the Newtons, transferring a month later with them into the extended and refurbished Vicarage.

-Mary’s daughter, Susanna Unwin left home when she married in 1774.
-William & Mary though were to be settled for the next 18 years in their new home until 1786 at which point they moved to the neighbouring village of Weston Underwood.
+Mary’s daughter, Susanna Unwin, left home when she married in 1774.
+William & Mary though were to be settled for the next 18 years in their new home, leaving in 1786 to move to the neighbouring village of Weston Underwood.